API Reference

 Parameters:

-• minR (float | None) – Genome-wide lower bound for replicate-specific observation noise scale.
+• minR (float | None) – Genome-wide lower bound for replicate-specific observation noise levels.

-• maxR (float | None) – Genome-wide upper bound for the replicate-specific observation noise scale.
+• maxR (float | None) – Genome-wide upper bound for the replicate-specific observation noise levels.

 • samplingIters (int | None) – Number of blocks (within-contig) to sample while building the empirical absMean-variance trend in consenrich.core.fitVarianceFunction().